paulkoerbitz/pauls-blog/src/posts/a-first-look-at-webassembly.md

 Now that we've taken a first look at how WebAssembly looks, let's take on something slightly more difficult by writing the Fibonacci function in WebAssembly.
-To compute then n-th Fibonacci number, we will simply loop over the Fibonacci numbers starting from the first two and compute the next number by adding the last two.
+To compute the n-th Fibonacci number, we will simply loop over the Fibonacci numbers starting from the first two and compute the next number by adding the last two.
 Here is how this would look in JavaScript: